 House mice have a polygynous mating system, where each male mates with multiple females.
 House mice are able to reproduce throughout the year, often having 5-10 litters each year.
 Pregnancy lasts for 19 to 21 days and 5 to 6 young are born per litter, though there can be as many as 12.
 Young weigh about 1 gram at birth and are naked, blind, and helpless.
 The babies are nursed for up to 21 days and reach adulthood at 5 to 7 weeks old.

 When living with humans, house mice nest in roofs, in woodpiles, storage areas, or any hidden spot near a source of food.
 They make their nests from rags, paper, or other soft substances.
 House mice are generally most active at night, although some are active during the day.
 House mice are quick runners (up to 8 miles per hour), good climbers, jumpers, and also swim well.
 Despite this, they rarely travel far from their homes.
 House mice are generally considered both territorial and colonial when living near humans.
 Within a group that lives together, there is usually one male with several females and their babies.

-Rats are various medium-sized, long-tailed rodents of the superfamily Muroidea.
-“True rats” are members of the genus Rattus, the most important of which to humans are the black rat, Rattus rattus, and the brown rat, Rattus norvegicus.
-Rats are typically distinguished from mice by their size; rats are generally large muroid rodents, while mice are generally small muroid rodents.
+Rats are various sized, long-tailed rodents of the superfamily Muroidea.
+“True rats” are members of the genus Rattus, the most important of which to humans are the black rat, Rattus rattus, Roof Rat and the brown rat, Rattus norvegicus, Norway Rat.
+Rats are typically distinguished from mice by their size; they are generally large muroid rodents, while mice are generally small muroid rodents.

 Rats can do a great deal of structural damage to a home and are known carriers of disease.
-Rats can jump up to seven feet and are typically good swimmers.
+These rodents can jump up to seven feet and are typically good swimmers.
 Rats can squeeze into holes as small as the rats head and rats breed much like the common mouse.